TIBCOSoftware/snappydata/README.md

   "jobId": "1b0d2e50-42da-4fdd-9ea2-69e29ab92de2"
 }
 ```
-The output of the job can be found in AirlineDataJob.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
+The output of the job can be found in `AirlineDataJob.out` in the lead directory which by default is `SNAPPY_HOME/work/localhost-lead-*/`.
 You can explore the Spark SQL query plan on Spark UI which by default can be seen at http://hostNameOfLead:4040.

-#### Approximate query processing (AQP)
+#### Approximate query processing (AQP)(conceptual)
 OLAP jobs are expensive as they require traversing through large data sets and shuffling data across nodes.
 While the in-memory jobs above executed in less than a second, the response times typically would be much higher with very large data sets.
 On top of this, concurrent execution for multiple users would also slow things down.
 Achieving interactive query speed in most analytic environments requires drastic new approaches like AQP.
-Similar to how indexes provide performance benefits in traditional databases, SnappyData provides APIs to specify one or more curated [stratified samples](http://stratifiedsamples) on large tables.
+Similar to how indexes provide performance benefits in traditional databases, SnappyData provides APIs to specify one or more curated [stratified samples](https://en.wikipedia.org/wiki/Stratified_sampling) on large tables.

 > #### Note
-> We recommend downloading the _onTime airline_ data for 2007-2015 which is about 50 million records.
-With the above data set (1 million rows) only about third of the time is spent in query execution engine and  sampling is unlikely to show much of any difference in speed.
+> We recommend downloading the full dataset mentioned in [Step 1](#step-1---start-the-snappydata-cluster) which is about 52 million records.
+With the above data set (1 million rows) only about a third of the time is spent in query execution engine and  sampling is unlikely to show much of any difference in speed.

 The following scala code creates a sample that is 3% of the full data set and stratified on 3 columns.
-The commonly used dimensions in your _Group by_ and _Where_ clauses make us the _Query Column Set_ (strata columns).
+The commonly used dimensions in your _Group by_ and _Where_ clauses make up the _Query Column Set_ (strata columns).
 Multiple samples can be created and queries executed on the base table are analyzed for appropriate sample selection.

 ```scala
 val sampleDF = snappyContext.createTable(sampleTable,